fatiharapoglu/twitter/README.md

 -   [x] if auth, show random non-followed 3 people with avatars for user to follow in right side
 -   [x] add complete profile reminder
 -   [x] add snackbar for some feedback, copy from twitter
--   [ ] add footer-like twitter info, github
+-   [x] add footer-like twitter info, github
--   [ ] try html dialog for confirmations
+-   [x] add html dialog for confirmations
+-   [x] find a better way to delete tweets other than window.location.replace()
 -   [ ] find throw new Errors, console.logs, message:, error:, snackbar here, alert(), confirm(),
 -   [ ] handle home/edit explore/edit and this kind of paths, redirect if requested. or catch all method
 -   [ ] add twitter blue tick in edit profile